 Sec.
-1. The executive and judicial power of the College Women's Organization shall be vested in a council, composed of the president of the Organization, the president of Abigail Allen Hall (Brick), and five other members, of whom two shall be dormitory Juniors, two dormitory Sophomores, and one a non-dormitory member other than a Senior or Freshman.
-A vice president, a secretary, and a treasurer shall be elected by the said council, and the personnel shall include not more than two underclassmen.
+1. The executive and judicial power of the College Women's Organization shall be vested in a council, composed of the president of the Organization, the president of Abigail Allen Hali (Brick), and five other members of whom one shall be a Junior representative of Morgan Hall and one from the Brick.